 Diseases & Conditions

-Signs of an infection include:
+Signs of an infection due to an animal bite may include:

 - Discharge of pus